doesdev/miss.js/README.md

 Demos
 ----
 We have a super simple demo on our [github page](http://musocrat.github.io/miss.js/).
 Expect a more thorough demo in the near future there.
-You can also see it in production at [musocrat](http://musocrat.com), although you do have to sign in first to see it in action.
+You can also see it in production at [musocrat](http://musocrat.com).

 Docs
 ----